Ap3rtur3/vue-event-registry/README.md

 #### Custom event registries

 You can create more event registries, by importing the factory function.
+These registries do not depend on Vue and can be used wherever you want.

 ```javascript
 import VueEventRegistry, { createEventRegistry } from 'vue-event-registry';